VamsiKrishna04/Fuzzy-Search/FuzzySearch/README.md

 ## Project contents
 This project consists for the following files in the `FuzzySearch` directory:
 * `app.py` -  The main Python script that serves the website.
-* `corpus.db` - Sqlite Database from which we query the result.
+* `corpus.db` - Sqlite Database with [dataset](https://drive.google.com/file/d/1dZdWIkjP6MNWFt-Umq8BfUU4AplpmRHX/view).
 * `README.md` - This read me file.

 * `/templates` -Contains the template index.html .

+## Demo
+Click this link to view the website: https://fuzzysearch.pythonanywhere.com/

 ### Templates
 The `/templates` directory contains the following file, written in HTML